Instructions to authors

 Font type: Times New Roman, 12, single space among-lines, in a single column, paragraphs are left and right aligned;

 Manuscript size: most important in the evaluation is the quality and science contribution of submission.
-Normally a manuscript is expected to have a maximum of 10 pages including Tables and Figures (maximum of five all together).
-Longer manuscripts are accepted, however additional pages will be charged, counted after the manuscript has been accepted for publication and layout ready.
+Normally a manuscript is expected to have a minimum of 9 pages including Tables and Figures (maximum of five all together).
+The journal publication fee will be charged per page counted after the manuscript has been accepted for publication and the layout ready.

 All manuscripts should also have a Portuguese version of the title, abstract, and keywords.